Information & Support During the Coronavirus Pandemic

 Online Video Workshops & Offerings

 In the coming weeks, the Foundation and the FSS faculty will offer opportunities to attend video meetings, including online shamanic training in the shamanic journey, as well as ways shamanism can be used to help yourself, others, and our world.
-Online offerings in full video will include:
+At this time FSS online workshops will focus on content that offers powerful and effective methods to gain and apply wisdom from the spirits to resolve persistent problems facing humanity, our precious Earth, and its inhabitants.
+For links to current online offerings calendars and upcoming new online workshops, visit the FSS Online Community Meetings & Workshops page.

 March 19, 2020